Ogden's Swift building, focus of EPA cleanup, may have housed 80,000 containers of waste

 OGDEN — More than 41,000 containers of waste have thus far been removed from the Swift Building on the banks of the Weber River, the old warehouse that's the focus of an intense clean-up effort by the U.S. Environmental Protection Agency.

-When the effort concludes, perhaps in August, that number could grow to 80,000, the agency estimates.
+When the effort concludes, perhaps in August, that number could grow to 80,000 containers of varied shapes and sizes, the agency estimates.

 "By most measures this is a pretty big, very involved cleanup, and a lot of that has to do with the number of containers," Paul Peronard, the EPA's on-scene coordinator at the location, said in an email Wednesday.
 "The more containers, the more time and effort it takes to sort out what is what, how it can/should be sorted and what ultimately to do with it."